 ETIOLOGY — Approximately 25 percent of patients with dyspepsia have an underlying organic cause (table 1).
 However, up to 75 percent of patients have functional (idiopathic or nonulcer) dyspepsia with no underlying cause on diagnostic evaluation [8-10].
 (See 'Diagnostic strategies and initial management' below.)

-Peptic ulcer disease — Upper abdominal pain or discomfort is the most prominent symptom in patients with peptic ulcers.
+●Peptic ulcer disease — Upper abdominal pain or discomfort is the most prominent symptom in patients with peptic ulcers.
 Although discomfort from ulcers is usually centered in the epigastrium, it may occasionally localize to the right or left upper quadrants .
 While classic symptoms of duodenal ulcer occur when acid is secreted in the absence of a food buffer (ie, two to five hours after meals or on an empty stomach), peptic ulcers can be associated with food-provoked symptoms.
 Peptic ulcers can also be associated with postprandial belching, epigastric fullness, early satiation, fatty food intolerance, nausea, and occasional vomiting.
 (See "Peptic ulcer disease: Clinical manifestations and diagnosis".)

-Gastroesophageal malignancy — Gastroesophageal malignancy is an uncommon cause of chronic dyspepsia in the Western hemisphere but the incidence is higher in patients of Asian, Hispanic, or Afro-Caribbean extraction.
-The incidence of malignancy also increases with age.
-When present, abdominal pain tends to be epigastric, vague and mild early in the disease but more severe and constant as the disease progresses.
+●Gastroesophageal malignancy — Gastroesophageal malignancy is an uncommon cause of chronic dyspepsia in the Western hemisphere but the incidence is higher in patients of Asian, Hispanic, or Afro-Caribbean extraction.
+The incidence of gastroesophageal malignancy increases with age.
+When present, abdominal pain tends to be epigastric, vague, and mild early in the disease but more severe and constant as the disease progresses.
 In addition, other symptoms and signs typically evolve with disease progression (eg, anemia, fatigue, weight loss).
 (See "Epidemiology, pathobiology, and clinical manifestations of esophageal cancer", section on 'Epidemiology' and "Epidemiology of gastric cancer" and "Clinical features, diagnosis, and staging of gastric cancer", section on 'Clinical features'.)

-Other causes — Celiac disease and chronic pancreatitis may rarely present with dyspepsia alone.
-Other rare causes for dyspepsia include infiltrative diseases of the stomach (eg, eosinophilic gastritis, Crohn disease, sarcoidosis), diabetic radiculopathy, metabolic disturbances (eg, hypercalcemia, heavy metal toxicity), hepatoma, steatohepatitis, celiac artery compression syndrome, superior mesenteric artery syndrome, and intestinal angina (table 1).
+●Other causes — Celiac disease and chronic pancreatitis may rarely present with dyspepsia alone.
+Other rare causes for dyspepsia include infiltrative diseases of the stomach (eg, eosinophilic gastroenteritis, Crohn disease, sarcoidosis, lymphoma, and amyloidosis), diabetic radiculopathy, metabolic disturbances (eg, hypercalcemia, heavy metal toxicity), hepatoma, steatohepatitis, celiac artery compression syndrome, superior mesenteric artery syndrome, abdominal wall pain, and intestinal angina (table 1).
 (See "Pathogenesis, epidemiology, and clinical manifestations of celiac disease in adults", section on 'Gastrointestinal manifestations' and "Clinical manifestations and diagnosis of chronic pancreatitis in adults", section on 'Clinical manifestations' and "Granulomatous gastritis", section on 'Crohn disease' and "Extrapulmonary manifestations of sarcoidosis", section on 'Gastrointestinal' and "Celiac artery compression syndrome" and "Superior mesenteric artery syndrome" and "Chronic mesenteric ischemia", section on 'Clinical features'.)

 Functional dyspepsia — Functional (idiopathic or nonulcer) dyspepsia requires exclusion of other organic causes of dyspepsia .
-It is defined by the presence of one or more of the following: postprandial fullness, early satiation, epigastric pain or burning, and no evidence of structural disease to explain the symptoms .
+It is defined by the presence of one or more of the following: postprandial fullness, early satiation, epigastric pain, or burning, and no evidence of structural disease to explain the symptoms .
 The pathophysiology, diagnosis, and management of functional dyspepsia are discussed in detail, separately.
 (See 'Diagnostic strategies and initial management' below and "Functional dyspepsia in adults".)